Which Statement About Childhood Obesity Is False?

 Midday options should be packed with nourishing ingredients that support focus and energy—think fresh produce, whole grains, and lean sources of protein rather than highly processed items with little nutritional value.

-Movement should be woven into the daily schedule—not limited to a weekly physical education period.
-Short outdoor breaks, in-class stretches, or interactive lessons that involve motion can all make a difference.
+Movement should be built into daily routines—not confined to a single weekly activity period.
+Short outdoor breaks, in-class stretches, or interactive lessons that involve motion can all make a meaningful impact.

-Encourage participation in group-based programs or after-hours activities that foster connection and physical engagement, such as sports teams, creative clubs, or outdoor exploration groups.
-These settings help build confidence and keep individuals energized throughout the day.
+Encourage involvement in group programs or after-hours activities that promote connection and active participation, such as sports teams, creative clubs, or outdoor exploration groups.
+These environments help boost confidence and keep individuals energized throughout each day.

 Community and Local Leadership